UCL-BLIC/rnaseq/docs/output.md

 * `Sample_SJ.out.tab`
   * Filtered splice junctions detected in the mapping

+## kallisto
+kallisto is a program for quantifying abundances of transcripts from high-throughput sequencing data.
+It is based on the novel idea of pseudoalignment for rapidly determining the compatibility of reads with targets, without the need for alignment.
+Pseudoalignment of reads preserves the key information needed for quantification, and kallisto is therefore not only fast, but also as accurate as existing quantification tools.

+**Output directory: `results/kallisto`**

 ## RSeQC
 RSeQC is a package of scripts designed to evaluate the quality of RNA seq data.
 You can find out more about the package at the [RSeQC website](http://rseqc.sourceforge.net/).